Helther/ChampManager/README.md

  $ cmake --build . --target ChampManager
 ```
 Specifying for example either "MinGW Makefiles" for Windows or "Unix Makefiles" for Linux with Qt installation directory, and a desired build type.
-Or use qmake with .pro file, but to run the tests you need to CMake

 ## Testing
 For testing was used CMake's ctest [ctest docs](https://cmake.org/cmake/help/latest/manual/ctest.1.html).
 So far there is one unit test, for the file parser.